gunawanasch/WebAddressNotes/README.md

-Sample project CRUD to save url using SQLite.
+Android project CRUD to save url using SQLite.
 The data url can be exported to excel file.